Church of the Province of South East Asia

-The Church of the Province of South East Asia is an autonomous member of the Anglican Communion, created in 1996 with the four dioceses of Kuching, Sabah, Singapore and West Malaysia.
+The Church of the Province of South East Asia is an autonomous member of the Anglican Communion, created in 2 February 1996 with the four dioceses of Kuching, Sabah, Singapore and West Malaysia.

-There are approximately 98,000 Anglicans within the province, and the current Metropolitan Archbishop and Primate of the Province is Melter Tais, Bishop of Sabah.
+There are approximately 168,079 Anglicans within the province, and the current Metropolitan Archbishop and Primate of the Province is Titus Chung, Bishop of Singapore.

 History

-Early Developments
+Early developments

 Anglicanism was first introduced with the establishment of the British East India Company's settlement of Penang Island in 1786.
 George Caunter, a local magistrate, was appointed as a Lay Clerk/Acting Chaplain in 1799 under the jurisdiction of the See of Calcutta.
 In 1819, the first Anglican church building, the Church of St. George the Martyr, was consecrated by the Bishop of Calcutta, Thomas Fanshawe Middleton.

 In 1826, the Mission Chapel of the London Missionary Society (LMS) started services in Singapore and the first church building in Singapore was built in 1837.
 In 1842, a missionary of the LMS started the first girls school in Singapore, now known as St. Margaret's School.
 The work in Borneo started in 1848 when a group of missionaries led by Francis Thomas McDougall was invited by James Brooke, the Rajah of Sarawak.
 In 1849, a wooden church was built in Kuching.
 In 1851, this church was consecrated by Daniel Wilson, Bishop of Calcutta in honour of St. Thomas the Apostle.

-Establishment of Missionary Dioceses
+Establishment of missionary dioceses

 Letters patent was issued in 1855 to establish the Bishopric of Labuan and McDougall was appointed the first Bishop of Labuan.
 McDougall was also appointed the Bishop of Sarawak by the Rajah of Sarawak due to the political conventions of the day ruled that no Anglican Diocese might be created outside the limits of the British Empire, and Sarawak was then technically an independent kingdom.
 This practice prevailed until the Sarawak became a Crown Colony in 1946.

 In 1867, The East India Company transferred Penang to the British Crown and with that ended the chaplaincy of the Madras Presidency in Penang.
 The Anglican churches in Penang, Malacca and Singapore were organised into the Church in the Straits Settlement while remaining under the jurisdiction of the See of Calcutta.

 The Church in the Straits Settlement was separated from the See of Calcutta by an Act of Parliament in 1869 and placed under the episcopal care of the Bishop of Labuan as the United Diocese of Singapore, Labuan and Sarawak.
 In 1909, the United Diocese was further divided into the Diocese of Singapore, the Diocese of Labuan and the Bishopric of Sarawak.
 The 3 separate Dioceses developed independently from then onwards until the creation of the Province.